ChickenProp/chickenprop.github.com/drafts/life-has-a-cruel-symmetry.md

 For that matter, it need not be the edge that stops them.
 If I'm not in the garden God has told me about, my probes might be destroyed by encountering other matter, or the signals might be intercepted.
 Or if the world is infinite, the signals might never stop.

 (The thought of an infinite world is troubling, and I flinch away from it.
-I do not think such a world could be Good.)
+I do not think such a world could be Good.
+I instinctively scratch myself - apparently that's a thing I can do.
+It feels pleasurable, and calms me down a little.)

 I hesitate a bit, then send probes east and south too.
 There are (according to my God-given knowledge) three gates in each wall, dividing the walls into four equal lengths.
 I don't know what will happen if my probes hit a gate, but I think the risk is slim.
 They're designed to open to a key that I know how to construct, and not to be easily disabled by ash.
 My probes are unlikely to hit a gate; even if they do, I think they're unlikely to damage them; even if they do, there are backups; and in the worst case scenario, I believe I could tear down the walls entirely.
 The knowledge gained seems worth the risk.